DallanQ/wyrmspan_1/Manual.md

 The player with the most VP wins!
 If tied, the player with the most visible dragons on their player mat (not including tucked cards) wins.
 If still tied, the victory is shared.

 ## Icons (Page 16)

-- Victory Points (Vp)
+- Victory Points (VP)
-  > Looks like a curly snake
+  > The icon contains a specific number encircled by a dragon.

 - If Activated By Adventurer
-  > Looks like a dancing man
+  > The icon appears as a man raising a hand.

 - When Played
-  > Looks like a dark square
+  > The icon looks like a dark square.

 - Once Per Round
-  > Looks like a grenade
+  > The icon looks like a black and white alarm clock.

 - End Game
-  > Looks like a white and black flag
+  > The icon looks like a white and black flag.

 - Coin
-  > Looks like small metal buttons.
+  > The icon looks like a grey small metal button.

 - Gold
-  > Looks like LEGO bricks.
+  > The icon is a gold.

 - Meat
-  > Looks like candy pieces.
+  > The icon is a piece of meat.

 - Milk
-  > Looks like a white substance in a bottle
+  > The icon is a bottle of milk.

 - Crystal
-  > Looks like a purple stone.
+  > The icon appears as a purple crystal.

 - Any Resource
-  > Looks like a circle with four different colors
+  > The icon appears as a colorful circle.

 - No Resource Cost
-  > Looks like no entry symbol
+  > The icon appears as a classic grey no-entry symbol

 - Cave Card
-  > Looks like business cards.
+  > The icon looks like a purple card containing white crytal.

 - Dragon Card
-  > Looks like playing cards.
+  > The icon looks like a blue card with a white dragon.

 - Egg
-  > Looks just like an egg
+  > The icon appears as a white egg with black dots.

 - Nest Icon (Egg Capacity)
-  > Looks like the head of a snake
+  > The icon appears as a grey egg with white dots.

 - Dragon Guild
-  > > Looks like coasters.
+  > The icon appears as a white head dragon in a brown shield.

 - Refresh
-  > Looks like a repeat symbol
+  > The icon appears as a refresh symbol.